Direct Store Delivery (DSD) is gaining popularity among many retailers.

 - Removal of outdated or expired stocks

-- Setting up of promotional displays
+- Setting up promotional displays

 - Pricing display

-The DSD Direct Store Delivery model also enables product manufacturers to ship their products directly to the retailer or location through a distributor.
+The DSD Direct Store Delivery model enables manufacturers to ship their products directly to the retailer or location through a distributor.
 This model is significantly different from the traditional Centralized Distribution model.
 In the centralized system, the supplier ships inventory to a central location.

 Products are kept in a warehouse or distribution center.
 The retailer orders the merchandise from the warehouse, and products are shipped to the retailer from the warehouse.

-The Advantages of Direct Store Delivery Model
+The Advantages of the Direct Store Delivery Model

 The DSD model comes with many advantages.